pooran-c/pooran_c/index.md

 DB for the database.
 As a junior developer, I learned how to work in a team and share code with senior members quickly.

 ---

+### Academic projects
+## Master Thesis

+**Analyzing and Mining geo-locational data from tweets for understanding people opinion on migration.**

+The objective of this thesis was to classify the tweets as human migration tweet or not.
+And then detect the sentiment of the classified migration tweet.
+The binary classifier is built using a supervised machine learning algorithm.
+The important task involved was gathering relevant data for building machine learning model and feature extraction.
+Overall, detecting the sentiment of the human migration tweets my model achieved an accuracy of 55%.

+## Data Science project (Course work)

+**Sentiment Analysis on Twitter Migration Data.**

+---
 ### Education